 “Dr. Donaldson was the only doctor who was just willing to say, “Martha, you’re going to be all right,’” says Martha’s father, Ned.
 “And he was confident she was.
 He has this thing — well, let’s just say, if you made a western, you would want him to be the sheriff of your town.”

-The team of specialists that cared for Martha — the only multidisciplinary pediatric orthopedic oncology team in the region — started her on a regimen of chemotherapy and radiation immediately.
+The team of specialists that cared for Martha — the only multidisciplinary pediatric orthopedic tumor team in the region — started her on a regimen of chemotherapy and radiation immediately.
 Under best-case-scenario conditions, the full chemo and radiation course takes about eight months to complete.
 Martha did it in exactly that time.

 “It was almost like she just had the flu for eight months,” says her older brother Sean.
 “She just kept doing life.
 She’d go to San Diego and go surfing and then come back and do chemo again.
 It was like, you have to brush your teeth, you have to go to school — it was just another thing she had to do.”